hclbaur/sdt-core/docs/TUTORIAL.md

 As Roy H. Williams put it: the risk of insult is the price of clarity.
 In case it was not clear, whatever follows `value` is an XPath expression and whatever is selected is converted to a string - as if by calling the *string()* function.

-In this example, the "expression" is a very basic one, which selects a string literal anyway.
-But we can change that; let's bring in some input from the outside world, and use the XPath *concat()* function to transform it:
+In this example, the "expression" is a very basic one, which selects a string literal.
+But we can bring in some data from the outside world, and use the XPath *concat()* function to transform it:

 	transform {
 		param "subject" { select "'World'" }
 		println { value "concat('Hello ', $subject, '!')" }
 	}

-The `param` statement declares a (global) variable *subject* that can be provisioned by the transformation *context*, overriding the selected default.
-The default is useful as it allows us to test or debug the recipe in isolation.
+The `param` statement declares a (global) variable *subject* that can be provisioned by the transformation *context*, overriding the selected default ('World').
+The required default selection allows us to test or debug the transformation recipe in isolation, e.g. without supplying a context.

-Even parameterised versions of Hello World get old rather quickly, so let's transform some actual SDA content, like my (hypothetical) address book:
+However, even parameterised versions of Hello World get old quickly, so let's transform some actual SDA content, like my (hypothetical) address book:

 	addressbook {
 		contact "1" {